Optional

 //=> no adverb???

-We were trivially able to use our existing mapAsync
+We were trivially able to use our existing mapAsync logic on the async

 optional value!